gmlc-dispatches/dispatches/docs/models/fossil/design_integrated_ultra_supercritical_powerplant.rst

 Variable Name           Description
 ======================= ========================================================
-:math:`PlantPowerOut`   Power out from the power plant in MW :math:`OperatingCost`   Operating cost of power plant in $ per hour :math:`CapitalCost`     Capital cost of storage system in $ per year :math:`StorageArea`     Area of storage heat exchanger in :math:`m^2` :math:`StorageHeatDuty` Heat duty of storage heat exchanger in MW
+:math:`PlantPowerOut`   Power out from the power plant in MW :math:`CapitalCost`     Capital cost of storage system in $ per year :math:`StorageArea`     Area of storage heat exchanger in :math:`m^2`
 ======================= ========================================================